Skip to main content

 Reviewed by Gaël Thirion on

-This hospitality and restaurant resume template helps you present guest service, dining-room support, reservations, front desk work, and fast-paced team experience in a way that feels clear and professional.
-It is built for job seekers who need a resume or CV layout that stays easy to scan, service-focused, and easy to tailor for hotel or restaurant roles.
+This hospitality and restaurant resume template helps you highlight guest service, dining-room support, reservations, front desk duties, and experience in fast-paced team environments in a clear, professional format.
+It is designed for job seekers who need a resume or CV layout that is easy to scan, service-focused, and simple to tailor for hotel or restaurant positions.

 Hospitality and restaurant CV sample for hotel, restaurant, and guest service roles